systemd/mkosi/mkosi/resources/mkosi.md

 It is possible to switch between the qemu console and monitor by pressing `Ctrl-a c`.
 The qemu monitor may for example be used to inject special keys or shut down the machine quickly.
+Alternatively the machine can be shut down using `Ctrl-a x`.

 To boot with a graphical window, add `--qemu-qui`:
 ```console